Asatsa/internship_repo1/Galaxy report.md

 Here I learnt how to manipulate and process NGS data.
 The most important step in any galaxy analysis is quality control.It is important to note that Galaxy is using FASTQ Sanger as the only legitimate input for downstream processing tools and provides a number of utilities for converting FASTQ files into this form.
-Fastq datasets contain; sequence of the read and base qualities for each nucleotide in the read.The base qualities allow us to judge how trustworthy each base in a sequencing read is.Galaxy uses mainly FastqQC is a tool allowing one to assess the quality of FASTQ datasets.
+Fastq datasets contain; sequence of the read and base qualities for each nucleotide in the read.The base qualities allow us to judge how trustworthy each base in a sequencing read is.
+Galaxy uses mainly FastqQC is a tool allowing one to assess the quality of FASTQ datasets.
 It gives output inform of a multiQC report that contains quality reports.
 Generally, this steps informs measures such as trimming of low quality reads( those that fall bellow a phred score of 30) and removing adapters usin fastp tool etc. The FASTQC tool needs to be run again after quality control to make sure that the remaining reads are of good quality.

 Here is my shared [history](https://usegalaxy.eu/u/asatsa/h/first-quality-control) for quality control.